runtimeverification/haskell-backend/docs/2018-11-12-Unification.md

   `S(X, Y)` and `P(X) ∧ ⌈t(X)⌉`.
 Indeed, many of the unification cases
   explicitly use `⌈φ(X) ∧ α(Y)⌉`.
-* The unification algorithm assumes that it mostly unifies term patterns, i.e. it usually works only with variables and functional symbols, but, in some cases, it can allow other symbols and logical operators.
+* The unification algorithm assumes that it mostly unifies term patterns, i.e. it usually works only with variables and total-function-like symbols, but, in some cases, it can allow other symbols and logical operators.
 * We are only interested in substitutions that resolve the entire `Y`.
 * We will assume that infinite constructor-based recursion can't exist,